 Planning Responsible Parties Planning Goal 1: Maintain an efficient and effective solid waste manage ment system.
-Objective 1: Coordinate and facilitate efficient coordinated and fiscally so across localities. und solid waste management contracts Use Request for Proposals (RFPs) when soliciting contracts when feasible instead of Invitations to Bid.
+Objective 1: Coordinate and facilitate efficient coordinated and fiscally sound solid waste management contracts across localities.
+Use Request for Proposals (RFPs) when soliciting contracts when feasible instead of Invitations to Bid.
 Localities Include cooperative procurement language in contracts that would allow the other members of the SWPU to use the contract services under the same cost, terms, and conditions.
 Localities Encourage public-private partnerships for waste management when cost efficiencies can be achieved.
 Localities Maintain a regional centralized archive at the TJPDC for reporting to DEQ and cataloging all locality waste management contracts.
-TJPDC Objective 2: Promote planning district collaboration with localities in prep paring for future system capacity needs.
+TJPDC Objective 2: Promote planning district collaboration with localities in preparing for future system capacity needs.
 Review waste streams, markets, programs, and system capacity regularly.
-TJPDC Objective 3: Realize economies of scale through regional collection, dispo sal, and recycling opportunities.
+TJPDC Objective 3: Realize economies of scale through regional collection, disposal, and recycling opportunities.
 Identify and reduce barriers to regional coordination of contracts.
 Localities Coordinate contracts for special waste collection.
 Localities Jointly sponsor convenience centers for communities straddling jurisdictional lines or adjacent communities in separate jurisdictions.
-Transfer Stations, Localities Planning Goal 2: Source Reduction and Reuse Goal: To reduce the quare source reduction, reuse, and other waste reduction techniques. ntity of waste generated through Objective 1: Support the localities in expanding reuse infrastructure and or region. culture in the Expand the reuse of building materials.
+Transfer Stations, Localities Planning Goal 2: Source Reduction and Reuse Goal: To reduce the quantity of waste generated through source reduction, reuse, and other waste reduction techniques.
+Objective 1: Support the localities in expanding reuse infrastructure and culture in the region.
+Expand the reuse of building materials.
 Transfer Stations, Localities Promote online tools, such as Freecycle, Teracycle, and Craigslist that facilitates the reuse of materials before they enter the solid waste stream.
 TJPDC Educate the public on the importance of and services available source reduction, reuse, and recycling through various media: website, brochures, fair display, social media, etc. TJPDC Promote home composting through workshops when feasible and educational materials.
 Piedmont Master Gardeners- Charlottesville